 Waiting for the minivan to Kodai

 The day starts with a sample of Indian time; the minibus to Kodaikanal would arrive at 7.15 am, but I have to wait until a quarter to eight before it comes through.
+So my intention to go rest in Kodaikanal gets delayed a bit.
 And even then, we still need to pick up a few people, which means we only get moving at half-past eight, in a van crammed with better-off Indians.
 You immediately notice the difference in their behavior, much more helpful than the people I met before on public transport.
 Some of them shake my hand.

 Indian breakfast in a roadside restaurant

 Around 10 am, we stop at a small roadside restaurant for breakfast – this is clearly announced, in contrast to the local bus transport.
 It suits me well.
 I got up at 6 am and had only eaten some cookies.
 They only serve Indian breakfast, so I order dosaï – rice pancakes – with onion.
 The dish is assorted with dal – curry sauce – and another light green spicy sauce.
 It certainly does taste well.